johnnovak/gridmonger-site/source/advanced-editing.rst

   There is an important difference between copy and cut: when copying, links are *not* copied, but you can paste the copied content as many times as you wish.
-Whereas when cutting, the links *will* be preserved, but you may paste the cut content only once.
-This restriction is necessary to maintain the integrity of the links.
+Whereas when cutting, links *will* be preserved, but you may paste the cut content *only once*.
+This restriction is necessary to maintain the integrity of the links while keeping the cut & copy actions simple to understand.

 .. tip::

   The contents of the paste buffer is preserved when opening another map file.
-  Although you can only edit a single map at a given time, this enables you to copy-paste whole or partial levels between two different map files.
+  Although you can only edit a single map at a given time, this enables you to copy-paste whole or partial levels between two maps.

 Holding :kbd:`Ctrl` in *Select Mode* will reveal a list of further special actions in the status bar:

-Move (cut & paste) :kbd:`Ctrl+M`
+Move :kbd:`Ctrl+M`
-    This is basically a shortcut for cutting and then invoking *Paste Preview Mode* (because of cutting, this action is link preserving).
+    This is basically a shortcut for cutting and then invoking *Paste Preview Mode* (because of cutting, this action is *link preserving*).

 Erase :kbd:`Ctrl+E`
     Erase the selected cells.

 Fill :kbd:`Ctrl+F`
-    Equivalent of using the `Draw Floor` action on the selected cells (with the current colour).
+    Equivalent of using the `Draw Floor` action on the selected cells.

 Set colour :kbd:`Ctrl+C`
     Set the floor colour of the selected cells to the current colour.